erikolson186/relational.js/README.md

     { name: 'Thomas' }
 ]);

-// predicate: There exists a military personnel with a name. let military = new Relation(null, [
+// predicate: Military personnel with a name. let military = new Relation(null, [
     { name: 'Jack' },
     { name: 'Tom' },
     { name: 'Frank' }
 ]);

-// predicate: There exists a civilian who is a person. let civilian = military.not().and(person);
+// predicate: Civilian who is a person. let civilian = military.not().and(person);

 for (let { name } of civilian) {